Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 </dependency>
 ```
 [//]: # ({x-version-update-end})
+> Note: This version of the client library defaults to the `v2.1` version of the service.

+This table shows the relationship between SDK versions and supported API versions of the service:

+|SDK version|Supported API version of service
+|-|-
+|3.0.x | 2.0
+|3.1.X - Latest GA release| 2.0, 2.1 (default)

 #### Create a Form Recognizer resource
 Form Recognizer supports both [multi-service and single-service access][service_access].
 Create a Cognitive Service's